alphagov/government-service-design-manual/kpis/completionrate.md

 Transactions will begin and end on GOV.UK to allow GDS to monitor completion rates.

-Transactions started will be defined as the number proceeding through the process from the start page.
-Transactions completed is the number of referrals to the end page.
+A transaction is considered to have started only when the user proceeds from the start page.
+A user then has to reach the end page before the transaction is counted as complete.

-This data will be shared with service managers.
+Data on the number of started and completed transactions will be shared with service owners.

 ![Completion rate](/assets/images/measuring-completion-rates.png)